neuropatterndev/hwp-structure-extractor/README.md

 It does not aim to reproduce exact visual page layout, typography, pagination, line wrapping, or complete rendering fidelity.
 For exact visual rendering, a dedicated HWP rendering engine is required.

-The built-in web UI is a verification interface for extracted structure, not a full replacement for Hancom Office or a browser-based HWP viewer.
+The built-in web UI is a verification interface for extracted structure, not a replacement for Hancom Office or a browser-based HWP viewer.

 ## Extraction strategy